Supplemental Activities

 Field Trips

-Students also get to attend grand rounds and sponsored lectures at their various clinical rotation sites across the Chicago area.
+Students also get to attend grand rounds and sponsored lectures at their various fieldwork rotation sites across the Chicagoland area.

 Teaching Opportunities and Presentations

-Case Conference meetings allow students to present cases seen during their clinical rotations.
-Students may also be required to attend outside case conferences that are specific to their clinical rotations.
+Students may have the opportunity to participate in case conference meetings during their fieldwork rotations.
+Students may also be required to attend outside case conferences that are specific to their fieldwork rotations.

 Journal Club meetings allow students and faculty to review current genetics journals and present recent articles of interest.
 In addition, they allow students to develop critical literature assessment and presentation skills, as well as to keep abreast of current developments in medical genetics.